 If you are going to make the effort to arrive on time and be in class, you should also make the effort to stay actively engaged in class.
-Avoid reading magazines, textbooks or completing any homework during class time.
+Avoid reading magazines, textbooks, completing any homework or computer use during class time.
 Flaunting your boredom or disinterest in the class is rude and inappropriate.
-Finally, please avoid falling asleep in class!.
+Finally, please avoid falling asleep in class.